martel-innovate/deep-log-inspection/doc/install/2-install.md

     git clone https://github.com/martel-innovate/deep-log-monasca-elk.git

-To install and run the system, also refer to the [README](../../README.md).
+To install and run the system, also refer to the [Quick Start guide](../quickstart.md).
 For your convenience, you might want to run the system in detached mode:

     docker-compose up -d